azeemkhot/covid19-analysis-spark/README.md

 ### Saving dataframe as parquet
+Parquet is a columnar format that is supported by many other data processing systems.
+Spark SQL provides support for both reading and writing Parquet files that automatically preserves the schema of the original data.
 ![alt text](https://github.com/azeemkhot/covid19-analysis-spark/blob/main/images/image12.png)

 ## GROUP BY, FILTER & AGGREGATIONS
+PySpark’s groupBy,filter and aggregate operations are used to perform data aggregation and summarization on a DataFrame.
+They allow you to group or filter data based on one or more columns and then apply various aggregate functions to compute statistics or transformations on the grouped data.
 ### Filtering data for deaths more than 1000
 covid_df.filter(‘deaths>1000’).show(5)
 ![alt text](https://github.com/azeemkhot/covid19-analysis-spark/blob/main/images/image1.png)